 Page ten, officers, victory parades

-all of my World War One material is by H. D. Girdwood, an English company,
+of my World War One material is either by H. D. Girdwood, an English company,

-who sold their views under the trade name 'Realistic Travels'.
-Most of
+who sold their views under the trade name 'Realistic Travels' and concentrated

 Please